adrian-salajan/adrian-salajan.github.io/_posts/2020-10-03-assigment-is-broken.md

 categories: functional programming
 ---
 Most programming languages have this operator `=` which is called the assignment operator.
-Have you evered wondered why this is called assignment and not simply equals ?
+Have you ever wondered why this is called assignment and not simply equals ?

 You might think equals is already defined and you are probably thinking of `==` but this is called "equal to", this one answers a question but assigment is an action, make a equal to b.